piranna/piranna.github.io/_posts/2026-05-19-Who-Watches-the-Watchmen-AI-Code-Generation-and-the-Limits-of-Code-Review.md

 But this acceleration also introduces a structural challenge: **we are producing code faster than we can reasonably understand and validate it**.
-Some years ago, AI systems started to be so much complex that we started to lose track to understand how they _think_, becoming increasingly opaque.
+Some years ago, AI systems started to be so much more complex that we started to lose track of understand how they _think_, becoming increasingly opaque.
 And now that they are starting to write our code, we are in a situation where we start to don't understand how our code works too, nor how well it does.